When it comes to travel, many of us dream about being spontaneous.

 The options are passes lasting for 7, 14 and 21 consecutive days.

 What's more, the savings get proportionally greater if you can buy a longer pass.
 Simply choose the duration that best fits with your plans.
 Cheaper tickets are available for children (6-11 years old), and there's a first class option for both adults and children if you want to treat yourself to a bit of extra luxury.

 If your time in Japan is limited to two weeks or less, even if you are staying in one place for much of the time, then having a 7 day rail pass can really open up The Real Japan to you.

 The passes also cover use of all non-bullet national and local Japan Rail trains, so you can use it to explore some of the lesser-known regions.
 Even the JR ferry that runs between Hiroshima and Miyajima is included in the coverage.

 Investment in extending and improving both the rail network and a programme of continually introducing new trains every few years, make Japan's rail network one of the best and most efficient in the world.

 Rail tunnels and bridges now connect the main island Honshu with the extreme northern island of Hokkaido, as well as the southern island of Kyushu, and the smaller Inland Sea islands.
-All of which I’d encourage you to visit, so if you have a rail pass there’s really no excuse not to get out there exploring.
+All of which I'd encourage you to visit, so if you have a Japan Rail Pass there's really no excuse not to get out there exploring.

 Even now, not all ATMs operate 24/7.
 Whilst credit cards are more popular and widely accepted that in recent times, cash is still king in the land of the rising sun.
 So you are well advised to take plenty with you in advance.